ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 The robot would have to observe itself falling over and change its what it's doing too fast for this to be the cause.
 In defense of this explanation is the observation that the 0.05 second period is about the same as the sampling rate of the data.
 Because it is interacting with the phone over bluetooth, is about 0.05 seconds.
-If the oscillation is being caused by flaws in the algorithm for keeping the robot upright, it might have a period of about the one we observe.*
+If the oscillation is being caused by flaws in the algorithm for keeping the robot upright, it might have a period of about the one we observe.</small>

 <a name="f3">3</a>
-*This might be a little confusing, since the robot looks like it's a rolling ball.
+<small>This might be a little confusing, since the robot looks like it's a rolling ball.
 However, actually it is just the outer shell of the robot that rolls when the robot moves.
-The actual robot itself inside the shell tends to stay at a pretty constant orientation while the shell rolls.*
+The actual robot itself inside the shell tends to stay at a pretty constant orientation while the shell rolls.</small>

 <a name="f4">4</a>
-*I found that I could really eliminate the false positives by reading the standard deviation in pre-determined chunks instead of continuously.
+<small>I found that I could really eliminate the false positives by reading the standard deviation in pre-determined chunks instead of continuously.
 It often takes much longer than the chunk time - I found 3 seconds worked pretty well - to turn around when stuck.
-However, the probability of a false positive is much lower than if the standard deviation is **continuously** monitored, as a false positive standard deviation would have to fit inside a pre-determined chunk, not **any** 3 second period.*
+However, the probability of a false positive is much lower than if the standard deviation is *continuously* monitored, as a false positive standard deviation would have to fit inside a pre-determined chunk, not *any* 3 second period.
 </small>